Coventry Jets: 2008 season

-The 2008 season saw the Jets compete in the EFL, the top tier of European American Football as well as their domestic duties within BAFL.
+The 2008 season saw the Jets compete in the European Football League, the top tier of European American Football as well as their domestic duties within BAFL.
 There were already some significant changes.
-Coaches Athersmith, Micthell, Zerr and Barnes joined the squad.
+Coaches Athersmith, Mitchell, Zerr and Barnes joined the squad.
 Coach Athersmith is the current head coach of BUAFL side Birmingham Lions and worked as an offensive coordinator with the GB Lions and GB Bulldogs.
 Coach Mitchell was the head coach of the Ipswich Cardinals, who were finalists in the 2007 D1 Finals and has been a coach on 2 British National Championship teams, 2001 Ipswich Cardinals and the 2004 Farnham Knights.
-He was also a member of the Knights coaching staff in the 2004 EFAF Cup Final loss to Swarco Raiders Tirol of Austria.
+He was also a member of the Knights coaching staff in the 2004 EFAF Cup Final loss to Swarco Raiders Tirol of the Austrian Football League.
 Coach Zerr, a Saskatoon native, took over as Defensive Coordinator for the 2008 season.
 Coach Zerr was a member of the Saskatoon Hilltops (CJFL) in 1996, who won a national Canadian Junior Football League championship in Canada and has nine years' experience coaching Canadian high school level football.
 Coach Barnes is a former wide receiver with the Michigan Wolverines and has 10 years experience as head coach at the high school level in the United States.